TimSuss/ReCure-Lyrics/README.md

 The Raspberry Pi:

 * Boots directly into the desktop
-* Automatically opens the most recent generated HTML setlist
+* Automatically opens the most recent generated PDF setlist
-* Displays it fullscreen in Netsurf
+* Displays it fullscreen in Zathura PDF viewer with two-page spread mode (dark background)
 * Accepts input from a dual footswitch
-* Allows smooth scrolling, TAB focus recovery, and diagnostic mode
+* Allows page-turning (each press turns to the next two-page spread), TAB focus recovery, and diagnostic mode

 User-level `systemd` services ensure everything starts automatically on boot.